May Fourth Movement: Shandong Problem

-China had entered World War I on the side of the Allied Triple Entente in 1917.
-Although that year, 140,000 Chinese laborers were sent to the Western Front as a part of the Chinese Labor Corps, the Versailles Treaty of April 1919 awarded rights to the German territories in Shandong Province to Japan.
+China had entered World War I on the side of the Triple Entente in 1917.
+Although that year, 140,000 Chinese laborers were sent to the Western Front as a part of the Chinese Labor Corps, the Treaty of Versailles ratified in April 1919 awarded rights to the German territories in Shandong to Japan.
 The representatives of the Chinese government put forth the following requests: